 The Chorus was privileged to take part in this concert dedicated to the memory of Sir Ronald Grierson, who died in October.
 Sir Ronald was strong supporter of the arts, and was at one time Chairman of the South Bank.

-This Christmas the Philharmonia Chorus was at the Royal Albert Hall on 20 December with the Philharmonia Orchestra and the Choir of King's College, Cambridge under the baton of Stephen Cleobury.
-The Chorus performed the celebratory Te Deum by Dvorak, with the carols that have made the Choir of King's College, Cambridge associated with Christmas worldwide.
+The Philharmonia Chorus took part in a Christmas concert at the Royal Albert Hall on Wednesday 17th December with the Philharmonia Orchestra and the Choir of King's College, Cambridge. under the baton of Stephen Cleobury.